What is application migration?

 Data and technology issues

-Organisations need to prepare their apps for the migration—the data must be high quality and the technical dependencies mapped.
-Organisations should discover and assess their apps and environments while planning for migration.
+Organizations need to prepare their apps for the migration—the data must be high quality and the technical dependencies mapped.
+Organizations should discover and assess their apps and environments while planning for migration.

 Internal training issues